PhilippeThunderbolt/PackOS/README.md

 Tools → Board → ESP32 Dev Module
 ```

-This works for most ESP32 display boards.
+This works for most ESP32 display boards including the Hoyson board that I used.

 ### 4. Install Libraries